Unhealthy Testosterone Levels in Men: Causes and Symptoms

-Note that average testosterone levels decrease as men age.
+Note that average levels of testosterone decrease as men age.
 Starting around age 30, testosterone decreases about 1% per year, on average.
-This is part of the normal aging process.
-Some men may develop abnormally low testosterone levels.
+This decline is part of the normal aging process, so some older men develop abnormally low testosterone levels.

 The Everlywell at-home Testosterone Test can help men identify if their testosterone levels are lower than the common range for their age.
 If your testosterone levels are low, you can share your Everlywell results with your doctor, and in collaboration, the two of you can develop a plan for a healthier lifestyle and/or medication that may help improve your testosterone levels.

 What causes your testosterone to dip downwards?
-As it turns out, there are both direct and indirect causes of low T levels in men:
+As it turns out, there are both direct and indirect causes of low T levels in both young and older men:

 Testicular failure – resulting from genetic and metabolic disorders, as well as autoimmune diseases and testicular trauma – is a direct cause.